Kayla-Malherbe/Kayla-Malherbe.github.io/index.md

 Welcome to the stash of notes, everything you migth need in the Power Systems team All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
-You can include images: